mstevetodd/EngineDriver_Home/docs/operation/faq.rst

   A. Powering the layout on

-  Some DCC command stations need you to turn the track power on before you can use it.
+  Some |CSs| need you to turn the track power on before you can use it.

   .. note::
     :class: note-ed-hidden-title